the-dev-bin/PiLet/README.md

 ## The Backend
+* Problem: Interface between User application and PI.
+* Solution: Using flask create an API to handle user data with PI data.
+*  Created endpoints on cloud server and used nosql via a single json file to manage user start and end times.

 ## The Pi
 * Problem: Pi must control outdoor outlet via statebased relay.
-* Using a Songle SRD-05VDC-SL-C and a Raspberry Pi Zero W. Utilizing python with RpI.GPIO library and the 5v GPIO signal pins from the PIZero create an IoT outlet that can be controlled by the PI.
+* Solution: Using a Songle SRD-05VDC-SL-C and a Raspberry Pi Zero W. Utilizing python with RpI.GPIO library and the 5v GPIO signal pins from the PIZero create an IoT outlet that can be controlled by the PI.
 * Large amount of hardware work required to safely implement the PI for outdoors.
 * See Slideshow for a more indetail aproach on how it was physically built.